barrelorgandiscovery/aprintproject/README.md

 APrint Studio is composed of a constellation of **tools** for creating **mechanical books** , for **street organs**, **fair organs**, **musicbox** ..

+### Discussions / Forum

+for issues, improvements, this github repository is the right place. for discussions use freddy's forum, [https://orguedebarbarie.vraiforum.com/](https://orguedebarbarie.vraiforum.com/)

 ### How to Build main project